 Department Mailing lists

-Everyone at the Technion is eligible to use its email systems, either on tx or on the exchange server.
+Everyone at the Technion is eligible to use its email systems on the Office 365 cloud service.
 For more information, see here.

 Active Directory (AD) at the department